Why does System Data take so much disk space on Mac?

 For any Mac owner who is running low on space, the first thing we do is check our storage availability.

 Well, you're in the right place.
-Let's dive straight in and uncover the mysteries of System taking up disk Mac users often find puzzling.
+Let's dive straight in and uncover the mysteries of System Data taking up disk Mac users often find puzzling.

 What is System Data on Mac